 South Russell Hall

-South Russell Hall is currently scheduled to undergo significant renovations for the 2013-2014 academic year and will be unavailable for assignment.
+South Russell Hall went through significant renovations for the 2013-2014 academic year and is now available for assignment.
+Starting in the 2015-2016 academic year South Russell will house the Education LLC.